 RESPECT-find out what it means to me, and to you!
 What are the cultural differences?
-Simply saying “we want a culture of respect” is not enough!
+Simply saying “we want a culture of respect” or listing it as a value is not enough!
 That can mean different things to different people based on their culture.
 Without understanding those different cultural expectations of respect, it will be challenging to foster the relationships you want, successfully attracting and retaining business and talent.

 Do not just say “we want respect”!
-Find out what it means culturally, and unlock potential and success!
+Find out what it means culturally to unlock all potential and success!

 It is impossible to not work interculturally, even in your own community, organization.
 Do not let cultural misunderstandings block you and your organization’s potential and success.

 To our Culturally Intelligent success, we are in this together!